-Before moving forward, you have to clearly define the reason for which your buyer persona would want to read this article.
+Before moving forward, you have to clearly define the reason why your buyer persona would want to read this article.
 This will give your article a purpose, which will give you a clear path to follow when writing it.

 Try to put yourself in your buyer persona’s shoes.
 What is their day like?
 What do they struggle with?
 What would make him/her stop scrolling and click on your article?

-We established that Daniel is interested in travelling articles, but he might not want to read every article out there related to travelling.
+We established that Daniel is interested in traveling articles, but he might not want to read every article out there related to traveling.
 So, what else do we know?
 Oh, yeah!
 He doesn’t have a lot of free time.

-So the reason they’ll read this article it’s because it narrows down all the traveling destinations out there to a must see list of places he might actually be able to visit.
+So the reason they’ll read this article it’s because it narrows down all the traveling destinations out there to a must-see list of places they might actually be able to visit.